Summer Staff FAQs

 Where will I serve?

-Summer staff are needed to serve at one of 45+ communities located across the United States and Puerto Rico.
+Summer staff are needed to serve at one of 50+ communities located across the United States and Puerto Rico.
 The types of communities include: small town, small urban, large urban and Native American reservation.
 Check out the YouthWorks website to learn more about the unique personality of each community.
 The majority of staff will be placed in a community outside of their current or home state.
+YouthWorks intentionally places diverse staff together in order to bring a variety of skills sets and experiences to each team.

 Can I choose the community where I’ll serve?

 Several factors go into community placement and the process takes much time and prayer.
 YouthWorks wants to find the best match for staff and communities.
-After all staff have been hired, they are assigned to a community.
+After all staff have been hired for the summer, they are assigned to a community.
 If you have specific knowledge, experience or passion regarding a community or type of community, please let us know during the interview and we will take it into consideration.
 The YouthWorks Recruiting Team makes all final decisions about community placement.

 What are the positions?